Rikarin/vixen/README.md

 - Build pipeline for exporting assets, bundling them, compressing by LZ4 or other format and creating a whole executable
 - Custom serialization library which can handle self referencing files by replacing references by {FileId:...} "structs"

+- Create some interfaces to make it possible to switch between OpenGL, WEbGL and Vulkan API

 - Editor
     - Linking of assets.
 We should be able to link Mesh to MeshFilter class which should be represented as special reference in the editor (.meta files) but it's a regular object instance in C#